zixianggao845-source/PETDET_test/README.md

 ### 2.2.1 Dataset Processing
 The dataset preparation follows the same procedure as described in Section 1.2.1.

-Note: If you prefer to split the DOTA v1.0 dataset into patches yourself, please download the original dataset from https://captain-whu.github.io/DOTA/dataset.html, then use the following code to perform the splitting, and set the DOTA_ROOT path variable accordingly.
+Note: If you prefer to split the DOTA v1.0 dataset into patches yourself, please download the original DOTA v1.0 dataset from https://captain-whu.github.io/DOTA/dataset.html, then use the following code to perform the splitting in Linux system, and set the DOTA_ROOT path variable accordingly.

 ```bash
 python tools/data/dota/split/img_split.py \